Esbo Bollklubb

-Esbo Bollklubb (EBK) was founded in 1940 as a football club for the city of Espoo in Finland.
+Esbo Bollklubb (EBK) is a Finnish football club based in Espoo.
+Founded in 1940, the men's team currently competes in the Finnish fourth tier Kakkonen.
+EBK is Espoo's oldest football team.
+EBK also has a women's team that currently competes in the Finnish second tier Kansallinen Ykkönen.

+History

 In the past the club participated in more sports, but in recent years has specialised in football.
-EBK's men's team plays in Kolmonen Section 1 of Helsinki and Uusimaa.
-At its pinnacle the men's team played in the Kakkonen [Third level] in the years 1989–91.
+At its pinnacle the men's team played in the Kakkonen in the years 1989–91, before returning back in 2024 and 2026.
 The women's team played in women's SM-series in 1993 and 1994.
 EBK caters for a range of age groups for boys and girls teams.

 The club's greatest competitive success was in the Finnish Cup in 1995.
-EBK is Espoo's oldest team.